Midshipman Profiles

 MIDN Tran coordinated the ceremonies at the 2024 USC Veterans, Service Members and ROTC Students Gala.
 From the Color Guard presentation to the solemn POW/MIA ceremony, MIDN Tran’s meticulous attention to detail ensured the success and highest respect of the evening.

-With the goal of earning his Navy Wings of Gold, MIDN Tran attended the U.S. Navy’s Summer Flight Academy in Delaware and continues to pursue his private pilot’s license.
+With the goal of earning his Navy Wings of Gold, Ryan attended the U.S. Navy’s Summer Flight Academy in Delaware and continues to pursue his private pilot’s license.

 MIDN 2/C Bric Brown, ’25